The Board and Committees are made up of volunteers who give their time and talents to help make a positive impact on the Downtown.

 Merchant Meetings

 Downtown Merchants meet on a monthly basis.
 This is an opportunity for downtown businesses to get together and plan the best ways to support each other and the downtown business community as a whole.
 They plan events that support each other and create business collaborations.
-It is also a good way to stay in touch with the main downtown activities through TSEP and the Main Street program (downtown revitalization), collaborate with the downtown Marketing Committee (they manage the Downtown Tiffin Facebook page, radio and social media commercials, provide support of downtown events when needed, put together third Thursday’s, and more), hear updates from the Chamber of Commerce and more.
+It is also a good way to stay in touch with the main downtown activities through TSEP and the Main Street program (downtown revitalization), collaborate with the downtown Marketing Committee (they manage the Downtown Tiffin Facebook page, radio and social media commercials, provide support of downtown events when needed, put together 3rd Thursday’s, and more), hear updates from the Chamber of Commerce and more.

 MERCHANT gOALS